nbrest/kamehouse/kamehouse-shell/README.md

 ## Edit .kamehouse-secrets.cfg

-- Use `edit-kamehouse-secrets.sh` to edit the secrets.
-If they are encrypted, run with `-d` to decrypt them first
+- Use `edit-kamehouse-secrets.sh` to edit the secrets

-- **IMPORTANT**: Always run `encrypt-kamehouse-secrets.sh` after finishing editing the secrets

 ### Set the values for the kamehouse secrets: